Other Racing Panteras

-Highly developed, this Pantera utilized a dry sumped Ford Motorsports 5 liter iron block and aluminum heads.
-For Le Mans in '94 the ADA team ran with a carburetor due to time constraints.
-The carb was later replaced with a custom designed EFI.
-Suspension utilized uprights from a Gp C Jaguar (front) and Porsche 962 uprights (rear).
-Stock suspension pick-up points were retained (as per the regulations), and new A-arms were designed and fabricated to adapt to the uprights - making the suspension modifications effectively "bolt-on".
+Highly developed, this Pantera utilized a dry sumped Ford Motorsports 5 liter iron block with aluminum heads.
+At Le Mans in '94 the ADA team ran with a Holley carburetor due to time constraints.
+The carb was later replaced with a custom designed EFI system.
+Suspension utilized uprights from a Gp C Jaguar (front) and Porsche 962 (rear).
+Stock suspension pick-up points were retained (as per the regulations).
+New A-arms were designed and fabricated to adapt to the uprights - making the suspension modifications effectively "bolt-on".
 Other than the addition of the safety cage, the rear "tube-frame" Si chassis was largely unchanged from stock.
 The gearbox was a March 5-speed.
 Superpower later added a "sequential" shift mechanism to the gearbox.

 Ex Superpower Pantera in the AutoItalia series.
 Door "modification" is courtesy of a Ferrari driver's overly optimistic pass attempt.

 Bob Cleaves "Super Production" Gr 4 Pantera

 Photo: Matt Stone

 Built by Mike Cook and Lee Mueller to SCCA SuperProduction specs in 1981, chassis 3109 shows what was possible using state-of-the-art technology at that time.
 This was built to "professional" level standards but privately funded by then POCA president, Bob Cleaves.
-Unfortunately it had a limited racing career and was retired shortly after winning it's race at an SCCA event weekend.
+Unfortunately it had a limited racing career and was retired shortly after winning at a Riverside Raceway SCCA event .